coracle-social/how-to-nostr/book.md

 This is useful for two distinct things: content curation and access control.
 Many relays have policies about what kind of content is allowed on their relay, whether based on content analysis, social graph analysis, proof of work, or when an event was published.
 Much of this data is already available on any event that gets published to a relay, but the identity of the person publishing an event can also be an important way to vet content cross-posted from elsewhere on the network, or if the user is paying to store content on the relay.

 Access control is similar to, but distinct from, content curation.
 Relays may or may not care what events in particular they store, but they may want to allow access only to particular users.
 This can be useful for community relays, relays that handle direct messages, or relays that proxy content on behalf of paid subscribers.
+Likewise, relays may allow anyone to request events, but be very selective of what content is actually stored.

-These policies together make relays less fungible - which is, counter-intuitively, a good thing.
-Some large hubs accept everything except for spam, and are therefore mostly interchangeable - there's no reason to establish a relationship with one rather than the other.
+These policies together make relays less fungible — which is, counter-intuitively, a good thing.
+Some large hubs accept everything except for obvious spam, and are therefore mostly interchangeable — there's no reason to establish a relationship with one rather than the other.
 Other relays implement custom policies for protecting community content or direct messages, which make them more appropriate for certain use cases.
 Another example would be relays which return an algorithmic selection of notes from across the network, making social media "algorithms" possible.

-This is an important point - to the extent that relays are treated as commodities they also have to be subsidized by businesses operating on nostr.
+This is an important point — to the extent that relays are treated as commodities they also have to be either subsidized by businesses operating on nostr, or run *pro bono*.
 Relays that don't have a distinctive value proposition don't have a business model.
 This presents the danger of leading us back into the surveillance capitalism of the existing internet.
 Presenting relays to the end user as distinct services providers forces users to consider who they do business with and why, creating affordances for direct monetization and alignment of incentives that wouldn't exist if relays were abstracted away.

 One final thing to note in this context is [Negentropy](https://github.com/nostr-protocol/nips/blob/master/77.md), a set-based reconciliation protocol used for efficiently syncing events between two relays (or between a client and a relay).
-This basically works like your standard request-response, but instead of sending all events, it sends a compact representation of all event IDs that match the filters.
-Clients can then request any missing events.
+This allows a client to request only events it doesn't yet have, significantly reducing bandwidth requirements.

-This does a lot to facilitate content replication across relays without burning through resources, which in turn makes it possible for the network to re-organize itself to align with expections about where a given event "should" be stored.
+This does a lot to facilitate content replication across relays without burning through resources, which in turn makes it possible for the network to re-organize itself to align with expectations about where a given event "should" be stored.

 ## Replication and Routing

-The Nostr network is highly partition tolerant, unlike (for example) Secure Scuttlebutt, which uses Merkle trees to connect all events from a single key together, making it impossible to download a single event without downloading all events that came before it.
+The Nostr network is highly partition tolerant, unlike (for example) Secure Scuttlebutt, which links all events from a single key together, making it impossible to download a single event without downloading all events that came before it.
 On Nostr, you can download any dataset you want, because events aren't tied together.
-The cost of this is that you never know if you have all the events; the benefit is that content can be replicated more intelligently across the network.
+The cost of this is that you never know if you have all the events; the benefit is that content can be replicated more selectively across the network.

-This is actually how Twitter's architecture works - in order to scale, they maintain a network of interrelated caching nodes.
+This is actually how Twitter's architecture works too — in order to scale, they maintain a network of interrelated caching nodes.
 When the average user posts content it normally gets sent immediately to read caches for all of their followers.
 But when a very popular account posts content, it's replicated to special "famous person" caches, distributing load without excessive duplication.
 Their system is also overprovisioned and able to respond to dynamic load, since news events may happen without warning.

 This is of course an over-simplified view of Twitter's [architecture](https://blog.x.com/engineering/en_us/topics/infrastructure/2017/the-infrastructure-behind-twitter-scale), but you can see how nostr relays might correspond to cache nodes.
-If Nostr is to scale, it must adopt a similar architecture.
+If Nostr is to scale, it will naturally adopt a similar architecture.
 This requires not only the availability of enough nodes to support the network, but (arguably more importantly) heuristics for which relay to ask for a given event.

-In the past, naive content replication has been used to solve the routing problem.
+In the past, naïve content replication has been used to solve the routing problem.
 Instead of developing methods for relay selection, all content was sent to every relay.
-One project in particular called Blastr encouraged people to publish their events to a Blastr relay, which would then re-publish it to hundreds of other relays.
+One project in particular called Blastr encouraged people to publish their events to special write-proxy relays, which would then re-publish it to hundreds of other relays.

-This not only makes these "write proxies" a chokepoint for new content, but also is increasingly expensive as the amount of content being published to the network grows.
+This not only makes these relays a chokepoint for new content, but is also increasingly expensive as the amount of content being published to the network grows.
 With aggressive content replication, hundreds of duplicates of each event are foisted upon relays that may have no interest in storing them.

 This is not horizontal scaling; it's redundant vertical scaling.
 If every relay has to hold every event, small relays become impossible, centralizing the network in a few mega-relays which can afford to store and serve everything.
 This isn't really economical at any scale, but is outright prohibitive when databases reach a billion plus events.